syzer/d3-stenciljs-dashboard/readme.md

 This page was build as single web component using stencil/tsx compiler, so it will work in any major framework or with no framework at all.
-Originally was composed of 4 smaller components assembled with <slot/>
+Originally was composed of 4 smaller components assembled with `<slot/>`

-Css is not using any framework, uses flexbox, text-transform and modern CSS4 techniques (with also some old ones(CSS1.0))
+- Css is not using any framework, uses flexbox, text-transform and modern CSS4 techniques (with also some old ones(CSS1.0))
 It was not enough time to set media-queries and proper break-points

-Table support sorting appending and descending on any column Also support pagination
+Data Table support sorting appending and descending on any column.
+It also support pagination

 Data of external webservice is loaded using fetch API.

-Changing colors/theme can be done, example in index.html
+Changing colors/theme can be done, example in `index.html`

 # Install
 ```bash